kai-vu/zorro/README.md

 - Run `python -m src.sparql_bar_chart` to execute the default top-problem query (`queries/05-top10-problem-types.rq`) against the GPT extraction graph and render a horizontal bar chart (`query_bar_chart.png`).
 - Tweak the visualization with options such as `--top-n`, `--orientation`, `--wrap-width`, or `--style` (see `python -m src.sparql_bar_chart --help`).
+- Produce a markdown regression report for all competency questions with `python -m src.competency_report`.
+Use `--report-path` to control the output location (defaults to `reports/competency-report.md`).

 ## Schema
 The ontology specification draft is available at https://w3id.org/ZorroOntology